Diagnostic Medical Sonography

 Note: Applicants should not apply to the Diagnostic Medical Sonography Program until they have successfully completed the prerequisites for the program.
 Completion of prerequisites and application submission does not guarantee admission into the program.

 Attendance at an information session is ENCOURAGED in order to apply for admission to this program.
 By attending an information session, you will learn what is expected of you as an applicant, as well as the functionality of the program.
 For a list of current information session dates, times and locations, please register through our form below.

-Full disclosure of any ticket, citation, summons, arrest, charges or convictions for a misdemeanor or felony is required in writing to the Program Coordinator prior to applying to the Diagnostic Medical Sonography program.
+Full disclosure of any ticket, citation, summons, arrest, charges or convictions for a misdemeanor or felony is required in writing to the Program Chairperson prior to applying to the Diagnostic Medical Sonography program.
 Applicants must contact the Program Chairperson for preapproval information well in advance of the program application deadline.
 Written approval may take up to 12 weeks to complete.
 Individuals who have been charged or convicted of a misdemeanor or felony must pre-apply to the ARDMS by filling out a Compliance Pre-determination Application.
 Once the written preapproval to take the examination is received in writing from the Program Chairperson, students may apply to the program.
 If any disclosure is not received and it appears on a background check or is discovered later, your application will be disqualified and/or clinical site revoked immediately.
 Completing a Compliance Pre-determination Application does not guarantee admission or employment.

 - Certificate Program Admission Checklist

 - Comprehensive Agreement Regarding the Expansion of Educational Resources (CAREER)

 - Degree Program Admission Checklist